sebastianrjay/A-BTestExample/README.md

 that the data shows that c_1 is greater, which it is on the app)
 * Level of significance: 0.05

-Then, we perform a one-sided binomial hypothesis test (perhaps in [R](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/binom.test.html)):
+Then, we perform a one-sided binomial hypothesis test (perhaps in Python or [R](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/binom.test.html)):

 * Input